Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

 *Address the following customer requirements*

-1. How can you deliver a single consistent experience for log search, alerting, analytics and dashboarding across all of Contoso's monitoring and diagnostics data?
+1. How can you deliver a single consistent experience for log search, alerting, analytics and dash boarding across all of Contoso's monitoring and diagnostics data?

 2. What services and approach would you take to address the need to continually update their infrastructure and configuration of their applications?